ivamtra/vef2-einstaklings/README.md

 > - Are you on Windows?
 For best results, follow our [Windows development setup](https://redwoodjs.com/docs/how-to/windows-development-setup) guide

 ### Ath.
-Gæti verið aðeins öðruvísi á Windows
+Gæti verið aðeins öðruvísi á Windows, mæli með að skoða hlekkinn fyrir ofan.

 ### Uppsetning